EMD F40PH: Design

 The design of the F40PH was based on the EMD GP40-2 freight road switcher locomotive and shared that locomotive's turbocharged EMD 645E3 V16 cylinder, two-stroke, water-cooled diesel engine (prime mover).
 The prime mover developed 3000 hp at 893 RPM.
 The main (traction) generator converts mechanical energy from the prime mover into electricity distributed through a high voltage cabinet to the traction motors.
-Each of the four traction motors is geared to a pair of driving wheels; the gear ratio determines the maximum speed of the locomotive.
+Each of the four traction motors is geared to a driving wheel; the gear ratio determines the maximum speed of the locomotive.
 A standard F40PH has a gear ratio of 57:20, permitting a maximum speed of 103 mph.
 Some Amtrak F40PHs were delivered with a 56:21 gearing for 110 mph.
 The first 30 locomotives were built with a 1500 gal fuel tank.
 Subsequent units were built with a 1800 gal tank.
-Beginning with the EMD F40PH-2, introduced in 1985, the prime mover developed 3200 hp.
+Beginning with the EMD F40PH-2, introduced by Caltrain in 1985, the prime mover developed 3200 hp.
 Many of the original F40PHs were updated to match that output.
-The locomotives were 56 ft 2 in long.
+The locomotives are 56 ft 2 in long.
 A standard F40PH weighs 260000 lb.

-For passenger service the F40PH has another electrical alternator, the head-end generator.
+For passenger service the F40PH has another electrical alternator, the head-end power (HEP) generator.
 The HEP unit generates three-phase AC power at 480 V (500 kW on the first order, 800 kW on later units) for lighting, heating and air-conditioning the train.
 Originally, F40PHs powered the HEP alternator from the prime mover.
 As a result of that, the train had to be at a constant 60 Hz frequency, and the prime mover had to turn at a constant 893 RPM while supplying head end power (even standing still, with the throttle in idle).
 Power to the traction motors was controlled by varying the field excitation of the main (traction) generator.
-On some later versions of the F40PH (and on many rebuilt F40s), a second small auxiliary diesel engine at the rear of the locomotive powers the HEP alternator.
+On some later versions of the F40PH (and on many rebuilt F40s), an auxiliary diesel engine at the rear of the locomotive powers the HEP alternator.
 In these engines, the prime-mover speed varies in the usual way.
 They can be identified by the diesel exhaust at the rear of the locomotive and by their quiet idle.
 Remaining F40s, with the constant-RPM prime movers, are noticeably louder.

 In the initial design the battery box and air reservoirs were located forward of the fuel tank.
 In locomotives manufactured after 1977 these were relocated behind the tank.
 The battery box returned to its original location in the F40PH-2.
 The F40PH-2s delivered to Caltrain incorporated Southern Pacific Railroad-style headlights.

 The designation "F40PH" stood for the following: "F" for the full-width cowl carbody, "40" as the locomotive is part of EMD's 40-series (based on the GP40-2 freight locomotive), "P" for passenger service, and "H" for head-end power.